wofsauge/IsaacDocs/docs/TemporaryEffects.md

 ???+ bug
     This function only works for a subset of collectibles.
 For example, it will work with "Holy Mantle", but not with "Chocolate Milk".

-    ???- info
+    ???- info "Supported Items"
-        Passive tems that work when used with AddCollectibleEffect() (excluding quest items).
+        Passive items that work when used with AddCollectibleEffect() (excluding quest items).

         - Sad Onion
         - Inner Eye